celesteck/cse15l-lab-reports/lab-report-4-week-8.md

 This is the result of the junit test on my implementation:
 - it `**FAILED**`
 ![image](https://user-images.githubusercontent.com/100736576/169719680-ed366625-ef5f-4587-abd3-7d4b2821a413.png)
+1. My program for this case fails because it does not account for all of the extra space that is left between all of `()` and `[]`.
+In order to fix this case, I think that it might be possible to solve this in less than 10 lines.
+If I create an if statement that checks what the character following the open bracket or open parenthesis is.
+If it is an open space " ", then it will not return the link within the parenthesis.
 This is the result from the *other* implementation:
 - it `**FAILED**`
 ![image](https://user-images.githubusercontent.com/100736576/169719693-53ca3ef3-729d-48d7-9452-0b1a51211bbf.png)